-In 2012, we had a net loss of \$6.7million.
-We have had a history of net losses in all prior fiscal years, other than in 2006 and 2011.
-Our net losses in 2012 were a result of expenses related to the settlement of approximately \$15.9 million in grants from Office of the Chief Scientist of the Ministry of Industry, Trade and Labor, or the Office of the Chief Scientist.
+In 2013, we had a net loss of \$6.5 million.
+We have had a history of net losses in all prior fiscal years since our inception, other than in 2006 and 2011.
+Our net losses in 2013 were a result of an increase in the company's costs due to the last two acquisitions and due to the decrease in the company's revenues.
+Our net losses in 2012 were a result of expenses related to the settlement of approximately \$15.9 million in grants from Office of the Chief Scientist of the Ministry of Economy (formerly the Ministry of Industry, Trade and Labor), or the Office of the Chief Scientist.
 Our net losses in 2010 were caused or exacerbated by losses resulting from our realized losses and impairment charges related to auction-rate securities, which we have subsequently sold.
 We can provide no assurance that we will be able to achieve or maintain profitability, and we may incur losses in the future if we do not generate sufficient revenues.